-After configuring your Cisco Umbrella Log Management in Amazon's AWS S3, the logs you'll receive will be a gzip'd CSV format.
-Unzipping the logs and opening the CSV files will show the following columns of information extracted from your Umbrella logging.
+After configuring your Cisco Umbrella Log Management in Amazon's AWS S3, the logs you'll download will be a gzip'd CSV format.
+Unzipping the logs and opening the CSV files will show the columns of information extracted from your Umbrella logging.
 Although some of this information may be already familiar to you, there are additional data fields that are exposed in these logs that are worth understanding when you're consuming the data into a SIEM or other log management software.

 "2015-01-16 17:48:41","ActiveDirectoryUserName","ActiveDirectoryUserName,ADSite,Network","10.10.1.100","220.127.116.11","Allowed","1 (A)","NOERROR","domain-visited.com.","Chat,Photo Sharing,Social Networking,Allow List"

 |When this request was made in UTC.

 Note: This is different than the Umbrella dashboard, which converts the time to your specified time zone.